artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 Security
 ^^^^^^^^

-Archivematica uses `PBKDF2 <http://en.wikipedia.org/wiki/PBKDF2>`_ as the default algorithm to store passwords.
+Archivematica uses `PBKDF2`_ as the default algorithm to store passwords.
 This should be sufficient for most users: it's quite secure, requiring massive amounts of computing time to break.
-However, other algorithms could be used as the following document explains:
-`How Django stores passwords <https://docs.djangoproject.com/en/1.4/topics/auth/#how-django-stores-passwords>`_ .
+However, other algorithms could be used as the following document explains: `How Django stores passwords`_ .

-Our plan is to extend this functionality in the future adding groups and granular permissions support.

 .. _admin-handle-server:

 Handle server config
 --------------------

 Archivematica can to be configured to make requests to a Handle System HTTP API so that files, directories and entire AIPs can be assigned persistent identifiers (PIDS) and derived persistent URLs (PURLs).